What is NISO?

 NISO is where content publishers, libraries, and software developers turn for information industry standards that allow them to work together.
 Through NISO, all of these communities are able to collaborate on mutually accepted standards—solutions that enhance their operations today and form a foundation for the future.

-NISO, the National Information Standards Organization, a non-profit association accredited by the American National Standards Institute (ANSI), identifies, develops, maintains, and publishes technical standards to manage information in today's continually changing digital environment.
+NISO, the National Information Standards Organization, is a non-profit association accredited by the American National Standards Institute (ANSI).
+We identify, develop, maintain, and publish technical standards and recommended practices to manage information in today's continually changing digital environment.
 NISO standards apply to both traditional and new technologies and to information across its whole lifecycle, from creation through documentation, use, repurposing, storage, metadata, and preservation.

-Founded in 1939, incorporated as a not-for-profit education association in 1983, and assuming its current name the following year, NISO draws its support from the communities it serves.
-The leaders of over 70 organizations in the fields of publishing, libraries, IT, and media serve as its voting members.
-Many of the experts and practitioners serve on NISO working groups, committees, and as officers of the association.
+Founded in 1939, incorporated as a not-for-profit education association in 1983, and assuming its current name the following year, NISO draws its support from the communities we serve.
+The leaders of around 100 organizations in the fields of publishing, libraries, IT, and media serve as our Voting Members.
+Over 500 experts and practitioners from across the information community serve on NISO working groups, committees, and as officers of the association.

-Throughout the year NISO offers cutting-edge programs on standards issues and exploratory workshops on emerging topics.
-These discussions often lead to the formation of committees to develop new standards.
+Throughout the year we offer a cutting-edge educational program focused on current standards issues and workshops on emerging topics, which often lead to the formation of committees to develop new standards.

 NISO recognizes that standards must reflect global needs and that our community is increasingly interconnected and international.
-Designated by ANSI to represent U.S. interests as the Technical Advisory Group (TAG) to the International Organization for Standardization's (ISO) Technical Committee 46 on Information and Documentation, NISO also serves as the Secretariat for Subcommittee 9 on Identification and Description, with Todd Carpenter serving as the SC 9 Secretary.
-NISO is well positioned to bring together all interested parties, wherever they are based.
+Designated by ANSI to represent U.S. interests as the Technical Advisory Group (TAG) to the International Organization for Standardization's (ISO) Technical Committee 46 on Information and Documentation, NISO also serves as the Secretariat for Subcommittee 9 on Identification and Description, with our Executive Director, Todd Carpenter, serving as the SC 9 Secretary.
+We are well positioned to bring together all interested parties, wherever they are based.

 NISO Mission Statement